Guildhall Young Artists Online – Preparing for Conservatoire - BMus 2 Direct Entry

 Although this course is focused on fast tracking students onto Guildhall’s BMus programme, the course content will prepare students for higher education study in any UK conservatoire.

 This course is for international students studying remotely outside of the UK.
-Domestic students are invited to apply to Junior Guildhall’s in-person BMus 2 Direct Entry course.
+Domestic students are invited to apply to Junior Guildhall’s Music Course.

 What can I expect?

-• The course will cover all the academic elements of the first year BMus course taught over two years with a one-hour weekly class from a senior Guildhall academic professor.
+• The course will cover all the academic elements of the Guildhall School's first-year BMus programme taught over two years with a one-hour weekly group class from a senior Guildhall academic professor.

-• In addition, you will follow a one-hour supporting studies course looking at history and analysis of music in a broader cultural context.
+• In addition, you will follow a one-hour supporting studies group class looking at history and analysis of music in a broader cultural context.

-• You will become part of the GYA international community and invited to participate in cross network events and competitions.
+• You will become part of the Guildhall Young Artists international community and invited to participate in cross network events and competitions.

 How to apply